core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * In the latter integrated case, the KUDOS initiator (responder) also acts as initiator (responder) for the OSCORE IDs update procedure.
 That is, both KUDOS and the OSCORE IDs update procedure MUST be run either in their forward message flow or in their reverse message flow.

+An initiator terminates an ongoing OSCORE IDs procedure with another peer as failed, in case, after having sent the first OSCORE IDs update message for the procedure in question, a pre-defined amount of time has elapsed without receiving and successfully verifying the second OSCORE IDs update message from the other peer.
+It is RECOMMENDED that such an amount of time is equal to MAX_TRANSMIT_WAIT (see {{Section 4.8.2 of RFC7252}}).

+A peer terminates an ongoing OSCORE IDs procedure with another peer as successful, in any of the following two cases.

+* The peer is acting as initiator, and it has received and successfully verified the second OSCORE IDs update message from the other peer.

+* The peer is acting as responder, and it has sent the second OSCORE IDs update message to the other peer.

+A peer MUST NOT initiate an OSCORE IDs procedure with another peer, if it has another such procedure ongoing with that other peer.

+Upon receiving a valid OSCORE IDs update message, a responder that supports the OSCORE IDs update procedure MUST send the second OSCORE IDs update message, except in the following case.

+* The received OSCORE IDs update messages is not a KUDOS message (i.e., the OSCORE IDs update procedure is being performed stand-alone) and the responder has no eligible Recipient ID to offer to the initiator (see {{id-update-additional-actions}}).

+   If the responder is a server, the responder MUST also reply to the received OSCORE IDs update request message with a protected 5.03 (Service Unavailable) error response.
+The error response MUST NOT include the Recipient-ID Option, and its diagnostic payload MAY provide additional information.

+   When receiving the error response, the initiator terminates the OSCORE IDs procedure as failed.

 ## The Recipient-ID Option # {#sec-recipient-id-option}